SiEPIC/SiEPIC_testcreator/app/README.md

 # Project Title

-This package is for use in Dream Photonics or the UBC Photonics edx course, and contains utilities for creating yaml files which act as guides for tests on the probe stations throughout UBC.
+This package is for use in the UBC Photonics courses, and contains utilities for creating yaml files which act as guides for tests on the probe stations throughout UBC.

 ## Description